- About Us

 Introduced by Rep. Stephen Lynch (D-MA) -- the legislation would permit the investment of the Postal Retiree Health Benefits Fund in index funds similar to the Thrift Savings Plan long-term lifecycle fund.

-Introduced by Rep. Jackie Speier (D-CA) -- the legislation is a bipartisan bill to provided the Postal Service with the authority to mail alcholic bevareages.
+Introduced by Rep. Jackie Speier (D-CA) -- the legislation is a bipartisan bill to provide the Postal Service with the authority to mail alcoholic bevareages.